 A Bowlful Of Goals

 What’s the point in breaking your back and stretching yourself thin for a side hustle if it’s not going to go anywhere?
 You need to have a reason for doing it.
 You need an end game.
 Do you want it to be your main job?
 Do you want to earn millions of dollars?
 Do you want to put money away for your future?
-Whatever it is, you need to figure it out and fast.
+Whatever your goals are for your side hustle, you need to figure it out before you get too far down the path.

 A Pinch Of Research